The Capacity of 3 User Linear Computation Broadcast

 The main result of this work is the exact capacity of the $3$ user LCBC for all cases, i.e., for arbitrary $\mathbb{F}_q$, arbitrary data dimension $d$, and arbitrary demands and side-informations $\bV_k, \bV_k'$ for each user, $k\in\{1,2,3\}$.
-An explicit expression for the capacity, $C^*$, is presented in Theorem \ref{thm:main}, and depends on the dimensions (ranks) of various unions and intersections of subspaces corresponding to the users' desired computations and side-information.
+An explicit expression for the capacity, $C$, is presented in Theorem \ref{thm:main}, and depends on the dimensions (ranks) of various unions and intersections of subspaces corresponding to the users' desired computations and side-information.
 The intuition behind the explicit form becomes more transparent when it is viewed as the solution to a linear program, in an alternative formulation of the capacity result, presented in Theorem \ref{thm:LP}.
 The linear program sheds light on the key ideas behind the optimal coding scheme.
 One of these ideas is a decomposition of the collective signal spaces of the three users (column spans of the $[{\bf V}_k',\bV_k]$ matrices) into distinct subspaces that allow different levels of communication efficiency.
-This decomposition appears as an intermediate result in Theorem \ref{thm:decomposition}.
-The linear program formulation of Theorem \ref{thm:LP} reveals a non-trivial tradeoff between the number of dimensions of broadcast that are drawn from each subspace, and leads to a constrained waterfilling solution in Section \ref{sec:solveLP}.
+Remarkably, this decomposition, which is formalized in Lemma \ref{lemma:decomposition}, closely parallels (see Appendix \ref{app:comparison}) a corresponding decomposition previously obtained in degrees of freedom (DoF) studies of the $3$ user MIMO broadcast channel in \cite{wang2017degrees}, underscoring its fundamental significance.
+Facilitated by the subspace decomposition, the linear program formulation of Theorem \ref{thm:LP} reveals a non-trivial tradeoff between the number of dimensions of broadcast that are drawn from each subspace, and leads to a constrained waterfilling solution in Section \ref{sec:solveLP}.
 What makes the achievability especially challenging is that the users have different (seemingly incompatible) views of the useful information within each subspace depending on their respective side-informations.
 Random coding arguments are invoked to find broadcast dimensions for the optimal scheme that are useful across the different perspectives.
-The scheme also relies on both field size extensions (Section \ref{subsec:field_size}) and regular vector coding extensions (referred to as matrix extensions in Section \ref{sec:matex}).
-In contrast, scalar linear codes were found to be sufficient for the $2$ user LCBC in \cite{Sun_Jafar_CBC}.
+Another remarkable aspect of the capacity result is that non-linear schemes are not needed for the $3$ user LCBC.
+While our optimal schemes make use of both field size extensions (Section \ref{subsec:field_size}) and matrix extensions (Section \ref{sec:matex}), they are still vector linear schemes over $\mathbb{F}_q$.
+In contrast, \emph{scalar} linear codes were found to be sufficient for the $2$ user LCBC in \cite{Sun_Jafar_CBC}.